mrozewski/ppr_project/README.md

 So, I thought that standard deviation would be a good measure to see whether team scores are more variable under ppr rules than not.
 This returned very large standard deviations, so I will need to rethink my analysis here.

+Part of the reason scoring methods are significant is that they change draft strategy.
+Maybe a simple analysis would be to see how teams with 2 RBs and 3 WRs compete against teams with 3 RBs and 2 WRs.
+And this would track with real world drafting, as teams draft a Flex as well, who can be WR or RB.
+This way, we can compare teams that emphasize WRs over RBs and vice versa, without introducing draft logic.